mieubrisse/personal-writing/psychic-war-defense-systems/post.md

 I was kicking myself the next morning.
 My Critical Voice booted up: _You know better.
 You fucked up AGAIN.
 Are you going to do this forever?_

-But a lightbulb popped on this time: I remembered how NASA treats failures as system failures rather than personal failures.
+But this time a lightbulb popped on: I remembered how NASA treats failures as system failures rather than personal failures.

 My doomscrolling wasn't a personal failure.